audreyf72/RPS-Multiplayer/README.md

 # RPS-Multiplayer

-Multiplayer Rock Paper Scissors game using Firebase Databases.
-Unit 7 Homework Challenge as part of UCI Coding Boot Camp.
+Unit 7 Homework Challenge as part of the UCI Coding Boot Camp.
+RPS Multiplayer is an online multiplayer Rock, Paper, Scissors game using Firebase Databases.

 ## How to Play